-29. On 22 January 2015 the UK Government produced a Command paper setting out its proposals for how effect will be given to the heads of agreement reached by the Smith Commission for further devolution to Scotland.
-As the legislation flowing from that makes its way through the UK Parliament after the General Election, we will be assessing what, if any, implications there may be for the Supreme Court.
+29. Following the General Election in May 2015 the UK Government introduced a Scotland Bill to give effect to the proposals in the Smith Commission Agreement, which was published in November 2014 having been agreed by all the political parties in Scotland, for further devolution to Scotland.
+Once the legislation has been enacted, we will be assessing what, if any, implications there may be for the Supreme Court.
 We have also noted the proposals for further devolution to Wales announced by the UK Government on 27 February 2015.
 We will similarly monitor any implications for the UKSC, which may flow from the implementation of those proposals.
-The President has already stated-that, wherever a UKSC case involves an appeal relating to Welsh devolved issues, the Court will, if possible, always include a judge who has Welsh experience and knowledge.
+The President has already stated that, wherever a UKSC case involves an appeal relating to Welsh devolved issues, the Court will, if possible, always include a judge who has Welsh experience and knowledge.